sharkrf/srf-ip-conn-srv/README.md

 - **banlist-file**: if you want to use a ban list, you can specify it's filename here.
 You can ban client IDs and/or IP addresses.
 See *banlist-example.json* for an example structure for the ban list file.
+- **allow-data-raw**: set this to 1 to enable raw data packet handling.
+Can be used to disable raw data forwarding on the server.
+The default value is 0.
+- **allow-data-dmr**: set this to 1 to enable DMR data packet handling.
+Can be used to disable DMR data forwarding on the server.
+The default value is 1.
+- **allow-data-dstar**: set this to 1 to enable D-STAR data packet handling.
+  Can be used to disable D-STAR data forwarding on the server.
+The default value is 1.
+- **allow-data-c4fm**: set this to 1 to enable C4FM data packet handling.
+  Can be used to disable C4FM data forwarding on the server.
+The default value is 1.
+- **allow-data-nxdn**: set this to 1 to enable NXDN data packet handling.
+  Can be used to disable NXDN data forwarding on the server.
+The default value is 1.

 You can reload the config file and the banlist without restarting the server by sending SIGHUP to the process: